Elektra Records: 2018–2022: Elektra Music Group

 Announced on June 18, 2018, Warner Music Group relaunched Elektra Music Group on October 1, as a stand-alone, staffed music company with the labels Black Cement, Elektra, Fueled by Ramen (FBR), Low Country Sound, and Roadrunner Records.
 A handful of major artists transferred from Atlantic.
 This returned the group to the Warner-Elektra-Atlantic triad that had for decades marked the original company organization.
 Staff from Elektra, FBR, and Roadrunner labels, plus some from Atlantic, staffed the new standalone group with co-presidents Mike Easterlin and Gregg Nadel coming from Fueled by Ramen and Roadrunner Records and Elektra, respectively, where they served as label presidents.
 Elektra co-presidents answered, though, to Atlantic Records Group Chairman and CEO Craig Kallman and Chairwoman and COO Julie Greenwald.

 On October 3, 2018, Elektra revealed its entire leadership team.
 The label group's first release was Trench by Twenty One Pilots on October 5, 2018, on Fueled by Ramen label.
 Despite that, Atlantic Records is still mentioned in liner notes of the album.
 In 2019, the label had huge success again with Tones and I's hit single "Dance Monkey".
 In December 2019, Elektra became the distributor for DTA Records, set up by Travis Barker.

-2022–present: 300 Elektra Entertainment
+2022–2024: 300 Elektra Entertainment

 On June 22, 2022, Warner Music Group announced the creation of 300 Elektra Entertainment (3EE), a new umbrella group created from the merger of Elektra Music Group and 300 Entertainment.
 The umbrella group means that Fueled by Ramen, Low Country Sound and Roadrunner have been placed into a singular unit with 300 Entertainment's labels.
 Despite this merger, WMG maintained that 300 and Elektra will keep their separate identities.

+In October 2024, 300 Elektra Entertainment merged with Atlantic Records, though still retaining imprints on releases.